Visit North Dakota Forts for a True Western Experience

 Fort Totten, southwest of Devils Lake, is the most complete cavalry-era fort west of the Mississippi River.
 Fort Totten's cavalry square is completely surrounded by original buildings.
 The fort held a high level of importance to the U.S. Cavalry, protecting mail routes and supplying men and material for Custer on his last mission.
 Visitors can stay overnight on site at the Totten Trail Inn Bed and Breakfast.

 Fort Union Trading Post National Historic Site southwest of Williston was at one time was the premier fur trading post of the upper Missouri River region.
 Fort Union was a key trading post at the confluence of the Missouri and Yellowstone rivers.

-Fort Buford, located near present-day Williston, this was one of a number of military posts established to protect overland and river routes used by immigrants settling the West.
+Fort Buford, located near present-day Williston, was one of a number of military posts established to protect overland and river routes used by immigrants settling the West.
 While it served an essential role as the sentinel on the northern plains for 29 years, Fort Buford is probably best remembered as the place where the famous Hunkpapa Sioux leader Sitting Bull surrendered in 1881.